 - Easter is the Christian holiday that celebrates the resurrection of Jesus Christ and eternal life.

-- Easter History Facts – Some people believe that the word Easter comes from the heathen Anglo-Saxon holiday which honors Ostera or Eostre the pagan goddess of spring who symbolized rebirth.
+- Easter History Facts – Some people believe that the word Easter comes from the heathen Anglo-Saxon holiday which honors Ostera or Eostre the pagan goddess of spring which symbolized rebirth.

 - Others believe that the word Easter comes from the old German word “Ostarun” which means dawn and white.